Elegance at Every Setting: My Six Favorite Flatware Designs

 Designed for A. Michelsen, Denmark

-Why I Love It: Futuristic when it was introduced and still strikingly modern today, Arne Jacobsen’s 1957 flatware design is a masterclass in minimalism.
-Originally created for the SAS Royal Hotel in Copenhagen, every piece reflects Jacobsen’s belief in form following function—with smooth, unadorned surfaces and an almost architectural purity.
-It’s bold, iconic, and unmistakably Scandinavian.
+Why I Love It: Futuristic when introduced and still strikingly modern today, Arne Jacobsen’s 1957 flatware design is a masterclass in minimalism.
+Originally created for the SAS Royal Hotel in Copenhagen, every piece reflects Jacobsen’s belief in form following function.
+With smooth, unadorned surfaces, it showcases architectural purity.
+This flatware is bold, iconic, and unmistakably Scandinavian.

-Ideal For: Design-forward homes, architectural table settings, or anyone who appreciates modernist icons.
+Ideal For: It's ideal for design-forward homes, stylish table settings, or anyone who appreciates modernist icons.

 3. Flatware by Ettore Sottsass (c.
 1980s)